 There is nothing new about hydroponic growing and the practice has a long history, so this method is not exactly modern, just less common among home cultivators.
 If you want to take a less conventional approach to your home grow, by all means try your hand at hydroponic cultivation and be the first among your circle of cannabis-growing friends to do so.
 Let’s discuss what you will need to begin a hydroponic cannabis garden.

-Once you establish where the hydroponic grow will occur, there is quite a bit of equipment to purchase and assemble.
+Once you establish where you'll be growing hydroponic cannabis, there is quite a bit of equipment to purchase and assemble.
 Have no fear, though, because there are a variety of retailers who are there to help with your purchases and questions.

 If you’re a beginner and decide to assemble a hydroponic setup, some pieces of equipment are absolutely necessary, and others are less essential.
 Fortunately, hydroponic equipment dealers will sell you everything you need for success.
 Let’s discuss the essential items for setting up a basic hydroponic grow.

 There are many grow-light options, and the best lighting choice largely depends on the size of the garden.
 High-intensity discharge (HID) usually in the form of high-pressure sodium or metal halide, compact fluorescent lights (CFL), and light-emitting diode (LED) will all grow cannabis just fine, depending on the grower’s preference and needs.

 This important and large piece of equipment will take up much of your growing space.
 The function of the table and its tray is to contain and return excess water to the reservoir.
 The table will have a low point where water collects and travels back to the reservoir before circulating back to the plants again.